eyeseast/visible-data/_posts/2013-08-26-responsive-d3.markdown

 D3 actually makes this fairly easy.

 1. Start with a responsive framework.
-2. Size and scale SVG elements based on thier containers.
+2. Size and scale SVG elements based on their containers.
 3. Resize when the window size changes.

 Here's a working example, using data from the new [CensusReporter](http://beta.censusreporter.org/).
 In this case, I'm comparing the [percentage of adults over 25 years old with a bachelor's degree or higher](http://beta.censusreporter.org/compare/01000US/040/table/?release=acs2011_1yr&table=B15003).